vasishth80987/task-manager/README.md

     - Update existing tasks
     - Delete tasks
 - User Roles and permissions:
-    - Tasks can only be created or updated by managers and admins
+    - Tasks can only be created, updated or deleted by managers and admins.
-    - Managers can only update or delete own tasks
-    - Managers and admins can assign other users to their tasks
+    - Managers and admins can assign other users to tasks.
+    - Managers can only update or delete their own tasks.
-    - Users can view tasks that have been assigned to them
+    - Users can only view tasks that have been assigned to them.
-    - Users can update task status for tasks they have been assigned to.
+    - Users can update task completion status for tasks they are assigned to.
+    - Laravel Policies used for authorizing user for all crud operations.
 - Team Feature:
     - Managers and Admin can create teams
     - Managers can only assign tasks to users in the teams they lead